 3 Ways To Start Moving On

-Although toxic relationships can be uncomfortable, and even harmful, with the right perspective they can be valuable lessons.
-These relationships can teach you how to move on with your life and develop a strong sense of self-worth.
+Although toxic relationships can be uncomfortable, and even harmful.
+But with the right perspective, they can serve to be valuable lessons.
+These relationships can teach you key lessons on how to move on with your life and develop a strong sense of self-worth.

-As the saying goes, “what doesn’t kill you only makes you stronger.”
+I’m sure you’ve heard the saying, “what doesn’t kill you only makes you stronger.”

 That being said, making the initial change to distance and protect yourself from an unhealthy relationship can be difficult.

-Here are 3 things you can do to learn how to move on toward the life of your dreams.
+3 things you can do to learn how to move on toward the life of your dreams

 Change who you surround yourself with